gudtech/retailops-sdk/verify/README.linux.md

     dnx web
     ```

-    The example web server should now be running on http://0.0.0.0:5000 .
+    The example web server should now be running on http://0.0.0.0:5000.

+    **Note: the example application is provided for testing purposes only, and is not a production application.
+    Do not attempt to use it in place of writing your own channel integration, it exists to help set up and test
+    the verifier tool, and to provide a suggested starting point for .NET developers.
+It returns hard-coded JSON
+    responses for testing the verifier tool and does not implement any required integration logic, or authentication.**

  6. From another terminal run the `verify` utility: